owncloud-ansible/mariadb/index.md

 title: mariadb
 type: docs
 ---

+> **WARNING**: This Ansible role is currently in beta state.
+Use it at your own risk.

-Ansible role to setup MariaDB server
+Role to setup MariaDB server.

 * [Default Variables](#default-variables)
   * [mariadb_bind_address](#mariadb-bind-address)